adamint/spotify-web-api-kotlin/README.md

 1. You can use [Implicit Grant access tokens](https://developer.spotify.com/web-api/authorization-guide/#implicit_grant_flow) with
 `Builder.buildToken(token: String)`.
 However, this is a one-time token that cannot be refreshed.
 2. You can use the [Authorization code flow](https://developer.spotify.com/web-api/authorization-guide/#authorization_code_flow).
-We provide a method with `Builder.buildAuthCode(code: String, automaticRefresh: Boolean)`to generate the flow url with Builder.getAuthUrl(vararg scopes: Scope), allowing you to request specific scopes.
+We provide a method with `Builder.buildAuthCode(code: String, automaticRefresh: Boolean)`to generate the flow url with Builder.getAuthUrl(vararg spotifyScopes: Scope), allowing you to request specific spotifyScopes.
 This library does not provide a method to retrieve the code from your callback URL.
 You must implement that with a web server.
 This method allows you to choose whether to use automatic token refresh.